37 Comments

 democrats exhibited a form of social control and signaling with the mask theatrics and orwellian covid games. it was doubly apparent when you saw the double standards surrounding the Summer of Love protests that year; they were ok with braving the virus for "social justice" gatherings, but if you gathered outside to have a BBQ or go to the beach, that was forbidden.

-you also saw this with all the politicians who got caught violating their own rules. a genuine disgust response would take these measures seriously.
+you also saw this with all the politicians who got caught violating their own rules. a genuine disgust response is not selective. a disgust response is something like the reaction you have to watching maggots eat; you know it's an authentic disgust response when it's not selectively applied based on political agenda.

-that is not disgust. that is displaying a form of dominance and advancing political goals in a hypermoralized society.
+these are not examples of disgust. that is displaying a form of dominance and advancing political goals in a hypermoralized society.

 On one side, neural activity is revealed by an MRI machine, scanning a brain and decoding millions of radio waves emitted from hydrogen atoms in a fluctuating magnetic field.
 When processed, they show a precise 3D map of the brain and a real time picture of the specific regions as they are activated.